 Rehearse and demonstrate simple strategies for resolving given conflict situations.
-How can we solve this problem?

 - Explain what a dare is; - Understand that no-one has the right to force them to do a dare; - Suggest strategies to use if they are ever made to feel uncomfortable or unsafe by someone asking them to do a dare.